 Do you get your money back at the end of a term life insurance?

 Most term life policies have no face value once the term ends.
 The exception: A "return of premium" policy that pays back all or a portion of your premiums if you live to the end of the term.
 However, premiums for this type of policy can be 2-4 times higher than a regular term policy.

 At what age should I buy life insurance?

-You may even think that life insurance is only for recent parents or mid-aged people.
-But, young adults are in the very best position when it comes to purchasing a life insurance policy.
-The cost when you're young is typically lower than it will be later on, so you can lock in a much better deal.
+You may think that life insurance is only for recent parents or mid-aged people.
+But young adults are in the best position to purchase a life insurance policy.
+When you're young, the cost is typically lower than it will be later on, so you can lock in a much better deal.